-- (b) to give a notice to comply with the standards or the universal principle under section 21; - (c) to give a notice to produce a document or information under section 29; - (d) to give a notice to investigate, or provide information in relation to an investigation under section 36. - (3) A worker of a relevant entity may seek a review of a finding made by the Regulator, or a delegate of the Regulator, at the conclusion of an investigation under section 24. - (4) If a worker of an entity, an entity, a relevant entity or an entity regulator seeks an internal review under subsection (2) or (3), the Regulator is to undertake and complete the internal review in accordance with the process prepared and implemented under subsection (1).
+s.
+53 3 Part 7 - Review of Decisions (b) to give a notice to comply with the standards or the universal principle under section 21; (c) to give a notice to produce a document or information under section 29; (d) to give a notice to investigate, or provide information in relation to an investigation under section 36. of of worker of a relevant entity may seek a review a finding made by the Regulator, or a delegate the Regulator, at the conclusion of an vestigation under section 24. en rev is in a worker of an entity, an entity, a relevant tity or an entity regulator seeks an internal view under subsection (2) or (3), the Regulator to undertake and complete the internal review accordance with the process prepared and plemented under subsection (1).
+53. Externa l review (1) In this section - reviewable decision means -

-53. External review

-reviewable decision means -

-- (a) a decision to give a notice to produce a document or information under section 20; and - (b) a decision to give a notice to comply with the standards or the universal principle under section 21; and
+(a) a decision to give a notice to produce a document or information under section 20; and

+(b) a decision to give a notice to comply with the standards or the universal principle under section 21; and